 Loans guarantees and investments covered under Section 186 of the Companies Act 2013form part of the Notes to the financial statements provided in this Annual Report.

 6. Transfers to reserves

 The Company transferred Rs.
-60.27 Crores from the
+Nil from the Profit of the year towards reserve.

 Shankara Building Products Limited has the following subsidiary companies

 (i) Taurus Value Steel & Pipes Pvt.
 Ltd. - Having a tube & galvanized stripprocessing facility at Hyderabad.

 (ii) Vishal Precision Steel Tubes & Strips Pvt.
 Ltd. Having a tube & coldrolled strip processing facility at Bengaluru.